Cynixia/The-Black-Book/2's Complement Arithmetic.md

 # 2's Complement Arithmetic
-2's complement arithmetic is straightforward and works on signed and unsigned operands.
+2's complement arithmetic is the most prevalent arithmetic representation and works with both *signed and unsigned* operands.
 2's complement arithmetic can be implemented using simple [[Adder|adders]].

 ## Addition
 Addition using 2's complement numbers requires *no special process*, even if the operands are of different signs.